Find Reliable Furnace Repair Technicians Near Me

 What causes a furnace to stop working?

-There are several reasons why your furnace might stop working, ranging from simple issues to more complex problems.
-Some of the most common causes include::
+There are several reasons why your furnace might stop working, from minor issues to major breakdowns.
+Here are some possible culprits:

 • Lack of power: Check the circuit breaker to ensure the furnace is receiving power.
 A tripped breaker is a common and easily resolved problem.

 • Thermostat problems: A faulty thermostat may not be signaling the furnace to turn on.
-Try resetting the thermostat or replacing the batteries.
-If that doesn't solve the problem, the thermostat may need to be replaced.
+A malfunctioning thermostat requires replacement.

 • Clogged air filter: A clogged air filter can cause many problems.
 Try replacing the filter.